On the Hardness of the Lee Syndrome Decoding Problem: information set Decoding in the Lee Metric

 \subsection{$s$-Blocks Algorithm}

 In this section, we present an algorithm that takes advantage of the structure of the parity-check matrix over the ring $\zps$.
-For a code of type

-we define $K= \sum_{i=1}^s k_i$ and set $k_{s+1} = n-K$.
-Then we can bring the parity-check matrix into the systematic form in \eqref{systematicformH}.
+For a code of subtype $(k_1, \ldots, k_s)$ and rank $K$ we set $k_{s+1} = n-K$ and bring the parity-check matrix into the systematic form in \eqref{systematicformH}.
 The idea, in this algorithm, is to split the error vector into $s+1$ parts, where the first $s$ parts belong to the information set and the last part is outside the information set.
 Then, we go through all the error vectors having weight $v$ in the information set and $t-v$ outside the information set.
-In order to go through all such error vectors, we go through all the weak compositions of $v$ into $s$ parts, which represent the weight distribution of the first $s$ parts of the error vector.
+In order to go through all such error vectors, we fix a weak compositions of $v$ into $s$ parts, which represent the weight distribution of the first $s$ parts of the error vector.
 Let us denote by $W_s(v)$ the set of all weak compositions of $v$ into $s$ parts.